 Sudden Infant Death Syndrome (SIDS)

-Safe sleep environment
+Safe sleep environment and sleep positions

 Besides the security measure that we’ve already mentioned, there are other important considerations that will contribute to creating a safe environment where your baby can sleep.
 These are some of them: